hphelion/documentation/devplatform/helion/admin/reference/kato-ref.html.md

 <hr>
 ###Restart {#kato-command-ref-restart}

-Restart Application Lifecycle Service or individual roles.
+Restart the Application Lifecycle Service or individual roles.

 **restart** [**options**] [*\<role\>...*]

 **restart** **--help**

-Restart Application Lifecycle Service or individual roles.

 **-a** **--all** Also restart core processes